k9ert/nosvid/SETUP.md

 pip install --user -e .
 ```

-### Nostr Package Installation Issues
+### Nostr SDK Package Installation Issues

-The nostr package requires additional system dependencies.
+The nostr-sdk package is used for nostrmedia upload functionality.
 If you encounter issues installing it, you can still use the rest of the functionality without it.